kiharalab/Emap2secPlus/README.md

 #### 4. Downloading the model files and example files.
 Due to the data quota limit of github, our model can't be kept in this repo.
 Please download them [here](https://kiharalab.org/emsuites/emap2secplus_model/) and put them in the Emap2secPlus directory.
 Two different types of model are included here. best_model.tar.gz includes all trained models based on author recommended contour level. nocontour_best_model.tar.gz	includes all trained models without the author contour level.

+## Data Avilability
+The raw data of the structure models built by our method are provided in Supplementary Information, Supp.
+Table 1 and 4.
+The simulated EM maps can be downloaded in https://doi.org/10.5281/zenodo.4599657).
+The experimental EM maps can be downloaded from EMDB (https://www.emdataresource.org/).
+The data that support the findings of this study are available from the corresponding author upon request.

 ## Usage
 ```
 python3 main.py -h: